dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 It turns out that $$\epsilon$$ anyons are fermions.
 To see this we need to first show that braiding the $$e$$ particle around $$m$$ particle (and vice-versa) accumulates $$-1$$ phase.
 This is clear from the following

-The proof of fermionic statistics of $$\epsilon$$ particle follows from the image below
+Now I claim that the proof of fermionic statistics of $$\epsilon$$ particle follows from the figure below:

+WoW, initially it might seem that there is a lot to unpack here, but in fact everything is plain and simple.
+Lines in Fig. !!! correspond to the $$(2+1)-D$$ worldlines of the anyons.
+Wordlines are nothing else than space-time graph of the particle motion with time going up on the image and particles moving around each other in space (horizontal direction).

 **Fact 4:** Three types of (anyonic) excitations correspond to vertex, plaquette and "dyonic" violations and these have bosonic, bosonic and fermionic exchange statistics respectively.
 {:.note}